Guides

 • Exiting an existing development loan

-• Quick transactions, where being a cash-buyer on a property with a reduced price tag is highly advantageous
+• Quick transactions where being a cash-buyer on a property with a reduced price tag is highly advantageous

 Breakdown of Typical Bridging Loan Costs

-While bridging loans generally have higher costs than traditional financing like residential mortgages, they are not as expensive as you might think.
-In fact, with recent increases in mortgage rates, some bridging products are priced similarly to buy-to-let (BTL) loans.
+Bridging loans generally have higher costs than traditional financing like residential mortgages, though they might not be as expensive as you might think.
+There are hundreds of bridging loan lenders in the market, from high street banks to specialist lenders, each offering different rates, fees, and costs, and you might even find some bridging products are priced similarly to buy-to-let (BTL) loans.

-Interest Rates
+Bridging Loan Interest Rates Explained

 Interest rates on bridging loans are usually charged daily, so you only pay for the time you use the loan.
 Some lenders charge monthly, meaning you pay a full month’s interest if you exit partway through the month - find this out from the outset, as avoiding this type of arrangement can save you thousands of pounds.